ClearSkyDev/clearsky_photo_reports/README.md

    flutterfire configure
    ```

-2. Open `lib/src/core/firebase_options.dart` and replace all placeholder values
+2. Open `lib/firebase_options.dart` and replace all placeholder values
    such as `REPLACE_WITH_API_KEY` with your actual Firebase project settings.
+The
+   committed file contains dummy credentials for demo purposes.

 3. Rebuild the project: